visgl/math.gl/docs/modules/expressions/README.md

 ```

 Libraries are merged left-to-right and then overlaid with the input context object, so row values win if a field name collides with a library export.

+For applications that build function sets incrementally, use an [`ExpressionFunctionRegistry`](/docs/modules/expressions/api-reference/function-registry).
+The registry rejects accidental name collisions and can be shared by multiple compiled expressions without changing module-global state.

+Optional [DGGS function tables](/docs/modules/expressions/api-reference/dggs-function-libraries) are available from `@math.gl/expressions/dggs`.

+Try the APIs in the [expression playground](https://math.gl/examples/expressions).

 ## Attribution